cloudpassage/where-are-they-now/README.md

-Where Are They Now?
+#where-are-they-now

 This script provides an html-formatted page showing the IP addresses from which Halo Portal users have logged in.
 Reviewing this report allows you to quickly identify logins from suspcious networks unexpected countries, or at unusual times of day.

-Requirements:
+##Requirements:
-- ruby
+* ruby
-- The following ruby gems installed: oauth2, rest-client, json, public_suffix, optparse, resolv, date, and ip.
+* The following ruby gems installed: oauth2, rest-client, json, public_suffix, optparse, resolv, date, and ip.
 The following command will install all optional gems needed by the CloudPasssage API clients: sudo gem install oauth2 rest-client json public_suffix ip
-- A Read only (preferred) or Full access API key and secret (*), placed in /etc/halo-api-keys separated by a vertical pipe, like: aa00bb44|11111111222222223333333344444444
+* A Read only (preferred) or Full access API key and secret (*), placed in /etc/halo-api-keys separated by a vertical pipe, like: aa00bb44|11111111222222223333333344444444
   This file should be owned by the user that runs api scripts, mode 600.
   Developers only: If you're working with an alternate grid, put that